-Some of the key functionalities that can be provided through SDC are central repository for the State, secure data storage, online delivery of services, citizen information/ services portal, State Intranet Portal, disaster recovery, remote management and service integration, etc. SDCs also provide better operation & management control with minimized overall cost of data management, IT resource management, deployment and other costs for States/UTs.
+Some of the key functionalities that can be provided through SDC are the central repository for the State, secure data storage, online delivery of services, citizen information/ services portal, State Intranet Portal, disaster recovery, remote management and service integration, etc. SDCs also provide better operation & management control with a minimized overall cost of data management, IT resource management, deployment and other costs for States/UTs.

 MeghRaj- Cloud beyond the Horizon